balakreshnan/synapseAnalytics/AzureMLSDKtest.md

 ```

 ## Load workspaces

+Load the workspace configuration to submit for modelling.

 ```
 ws = Workspace.from_config()
 # choose a name for the run history container in the workspace